Top 10 Trends Impacting the Hospitality Industry

 International travel is increasingly popular, requiring hotels to adjust accordingly.
 About 80 million international travelers came to the U.S. in 2018, with half of these individuals hailing from overseas.
 Guests want staff who can speak multiple languages and provide services aligned with cultural needs.
 Offering an inclusive and respectful stay is paramount for appealing to foreign guests.
 Most visitors come from Canada, Mexico or the U.K, while East Asian travelers also make up a significant percentage.

 Guests enjoy the perks of staying in a hotel, and they prefer experiences hard to find anywhere else.
 Unique amenities and features are more important than ever — consumers are quick to choose the next best thing.
 A hotel room should feel like a home away from home, especially for business people always on the go.
-Develop comfortable living quarters and perks that'll keep people coming back, such as saltwater pools and full-service spas.
+With a masters in luxury management, you can develop comfortable living quarters and perks that'll keep people coming back, such as saltwater pools, full-service spas, and other bespoke luxury services for the best guest experience.

 Gone are the days of snack bars lined with potato chips and candy.
 Consumers are opting for healthier meals, and hotel restaurants are no exception.
 People want gluten-free, vegetarian and vegan options, and they'll visit the best places for all three.
 Revamp your signature dishes with healthier ingredients and line your menus with more vegetables, nuts and grains.
 Tackle the current food fad of hearty hamburgers consisting of plant-based meat.